Hz-Lin/codam2019/netwhat/readme.md

 ## DHCP server and the DHCP protocol

 The *Dynamic Host Configuration Protocol (DHCP)* is a means of automating the configuration of specific computers.
 It has an option that uses the hardware address to assign the same IP address consistently to a given computer.
+It enables one computer on a network to manage the settings for many other computers.

 ## DNS server and the DNS protocol

+The *Domain Names System (DNS)* is a distributed database of computers that converts between IP address and hostnames.
+Every domain must maintain at least 2 DNS servers that can either provide the names for every computer within the domain or redirect a DNS query to another DNS server that can better handle the request.

 ## rules to make 2 devices communicate using IP addresses